' Bankruptcy and Job Hunting - Law Offices of Robert M. Geller

 Though it might seem as if bankruptcy is an indication your life is out of control financially, the opposite is actually true.
 Bankruptcy is an action step.
 It shows everyone aware of your financial struggles that you have taken control of the situation, and that if things aren’t perfect right now, you are working your way toward making them better.
 If a prospective employer becomes aware of your bankruptcy, he or she will likely view you as someone willing to face a problem head on and do what is necessary to solve that problem.

-Applying for jobs overwhelmed by debt can leave prospective employers with the sense you are desperate – and potentially a security risk.
-Some people, faced with frightening financial problem, will make unethical choice.
-Even if you are not the type to sacrifice your values to resolve your financial situation, a potential employer cannot determine that in advance, so they’ll pass on your candidacy for employment.
+Applying for jobs overwhelmed by debt can leave prospective employers with the sense you are desperate.
+They may see you as potentially a security risk.
+Some people, faced with frightening financial problems, will make unethical choices.
+Even if you are not the type to sacrifice your values to resolve your financial situation, a potential employer cannot determine that in advance.
+With that, they’ll pass on your candidacy for employment.
 By filing for bankruptcy, you are making yourself a less risky employee.

 Dealing with Your Interview